visit-dav/visit/docs/SphynxDocs/Animation/Animation_basics.rst

 VisIt does not have to guess database membership based on file naming conventions.
 While this may appear to be inconvenient, it removes the possibility that VisIt will include a file that is not in the database.
-It also frees VisIt from having to know about dozens of ad-hoc file naming conventions.
+It also frees VisIt from having to know about dozens of ad hoc file naming conventions.
 Having a ``.visit`` file also allows VisIt to make certain optimizations when generating a visualization.
 VisIt provides a **File grouping** combo box in the **File open** window (see :numref:`Figure %s<file_open_fig>`) to assist in the creation of a